 After work on Friday, Landis invites our staff to his house for a holiday party.
 We celebrate my return to Harvard and the upcoming location visit to Portland in early January.
 Jesus’s birthday is verboten in Jewish Hollywood.
 Debbie outdoes herself in providing every type of teen comfort food I crave – burgers & fries, Mexican food, Chinese take-out, and pancakes.
 She knows how to satisfy teen needs.
 She also has sushi, fondue, and shell-fish platters for the adults.
 John announces that the final draft of the script has been approved by the studio.
 Everyone is getting a $1000 bonus for Christmas.
 He passes out checks, telling us individually that we need to take time off for the holidays.
-Once January comes, we’ll be working seven days a week.
+Once January comes, we will work seven days a week.
 I find an acoustic guitar and sing the Beatles’ ‘Eight Days a Week’ to Debbie, just to annoy him.

 Everyone smiles at me, the production team teen jester.